 Don’t wait until the last minute to get the items you need

 Some people wait until the last minute to buy what they need and that’s not very preparedness-minded.
-You need to prepare for the disasters you planed for sooner rather than later and being a late shopper will leave you with an empty basket.
+You need to prepare for the disasters you planed for sooner rather than later.
+Being a late shopper will leave you with an empty basket.
 There are always those items that disappear first in a crisis and once stores run out, people will sell you their excess gear for triple the normal going rate for it.
 And if you need to have those items, you will have to break the bank to get them.
 If you plan ahead and make a checklist, you can get the items you need before disaster strikes.

 Being cheap is not a bad thing